skywarpy/NPHC-assessment/README.md

 ### 6. Uploading a CSV file that contains duplicate IDs to the database:
 POST the file "CSVTest_duplicateIDs.csv".
 It should return HTTP Status 400 with the response *"message": "Duplicate IDs in CSV"*.

+## POST Requests - POSTing Employees to API
+URL for POST mapping is http://localhost:8080/users/.
+All fields must be present to POST without errors.

+### Example of a complete employee json object, no fields missing:
+{
+    "id":"e0011",
+    "name":"Nymphadora Tonks",
+    "login":"dontcallmenymphadora",
+    "salary":1234.00,
+    "startDate":"01-Nov-16"
+}

+## Updating employees via PUT requests
+URL for PUT mapping is http://localhost:8080/users/{id}, where {id} is the specified employee to update.
+All fields must be present to PUT without errors.

+### Example of a complete employee json object, no fields missing:
+{
+    "id":"e0011",
+    "name":"Nymphadora Tonks",
+    "login":"dontcallmenymphadora",
+    "salary":1234.00,
+    "startDate":"01-Nov-16"
+}

+Will return HTTP Status 400 if the employee does not exist in the database, details that are to be updated into database contains login details that already exist (i.e. non-unique), or the salary or date fields have issues.

+## Updating employees via PATCH requests
+URL for PATCH mapping is http://localhost:8080/users/{id}, where {id} is the specified employee to update.
+Fields used for PATCHing are name, login, salary and startDate.
+Any combination of the 4 are allowed for PATCHing.

+### Example of a PATCH request to update all 4 fields:
+{
+    "name":"Nymphadora Tonks",
+    "login":"dontcallmenymphadora",
+    "salary":1234.00,
+    "startDate":"01-Nov-16"
+}

+### Example of a PATCH request to update 2 fields:
+{
+    "name":"Nymphadora Tonks",
+    "startDate":"01-Nov-20"
+}

+Will return HTTP Status 400 if the employee does not exist in the database, details that are to be updated into database contains login details that already exist (i.e. non-unique), or the salary or date fields have issues.

+## Deleting employees via DELETE requests
+URL for DELETE mapping is http://localhost:8080/users/{id}, where {id} is the specified employee to delete.
+Will return HTTP Status 400 if the employee does not exist in the database.

+## Retrieving single employee via GET requests
+URL for GET mapping is http://localhost:8080/users/{id}, where {id} is the specified employee to retrieve from database.
+Will return the employee's details in JSON format, else will return HTTP Status 400 if the employee does not exist in the database.

+## Retrieving list of employees via GET requests
+URL for GET mapping is http://localhost:8080/users/.
+By default, not entering GET parameters will return employees who have salary >=0, <4000.00.
+Supports pagination to provide offsets and limits to the number of employees returned.
+By default, not entering parameters for offset and limit will return all employees who meet the criteria, with no offset.

+Parameters that can be specified are: minSalary maxSalary offset limit

 ## Design choices